SAAADT-Developer-Studio/agora/scraper/app/providers/README.md

 - [ ] [skandal24.py](scraper/app/providers/skandal24.py): Stopped publishing in 2023.

+### regional providers, maybe relevant for some localized news feature
+- [ ] koroske novice
+- [ ] primorske novice
+- [ ] ljubljanske novice
+- [ ] pomurske novice
+- [ ] ...

+### TODO:
-### TODO: check which providers are possibly have paywalled articles
+- [ ] check which providers are possibly have paywalled articles

-### TODO: check edge cases where we scrape only for todays date. if we scrape every 4 hours, we can miss up to 4 hours of articles before midnight
+- [ ] check edge cases where we scrape only for todays date. if we scrape every 4 hours, we can miss up to 4 hours of articles before midnight